vikramlearning/blazorbootstrap/docs/docs/components/confirm-dialog.md

 [See Confirm Dialog demo here.](https://demos.getblazorbootstrap.com/confirm-dialog#examples)

 ### Dynamic component as confirm dialog

+Render different components dynamically within the confirm dialog without iterating through possible types or using conditional logic.

+If dynamically-rendered components have component parameters, pass them as an `IDictionary`.
+The `string` is the parameter's name, and the `object` is the parameter's value.

 In the below example, we used `Toast Service` to show the user confirmation.